 Our Weekly Focus features a reflection and prayer on a topical issue.
-This week we look at the long term future for migrants and refugees who come to live in the UK:
+This week we are asked to reflect upon our ecumenical pilgrimage: how we walk together and walk humbly with God.

 12 – 18 February 2018

 War, violence and persecution worldwide are causing more people than ever to be forcibly displaced, says UNHCR, the UN Refugee Agency.
 But what happens in the long term to those people who come to live in the UK?
 The future of today’s migrants and refugees raises an urgent question about how the Church’s mission is shaped to respond to those to whom we pledge our loving service.

 Our society is witnessing rising levels of hate crimes related to racial and religious discrimination following the Brexit vote and a race disparity audit, published by the UK government in October 2017, found that ‘there is still a way to go before we have a country that works for everyone regardless of their ethnicity’.
 This Weekly Focus looks at issues of racial justice in the run-up to Racial Justice Sunday on 11 February 2018.

 29 January – 4 February 2018